BlueBrain/MorphIO/doc/source/specification.rst

 ^^^^^^^
 ASC and H5 being the text and binary representation of the same format, they obey to the same specification.
 Such soma is represented as a soma contour.
 The type of it is ``SOMA_SIMPLE_CONTOUR``.
 Even if it is almost never the case in practice, contours are meant to be in the XY plane.
+Accessing ``.surface`` property of such soma type will raise an exception.
+It's up to the user to define surface of such somas.

 In ASC, soma points are characterized by an S-expression starting with the tag "CellBody".
 In H5, soma points are characterized by "structure" with type equal 1.